kurapica/IGAS/Loop/README.md

 In lua, a table can have many metatable settings, like **__call** use the table as a function, more details can be found in [Lua 5.1 Reference Manual](http://www.lua.org/manual/5.1/manual.html#2.8).

-Since the objects are lua tables with special metatable set by the Loop system, setmetatable can't be used to the objects.
+Since the objects are lua tables with special metatables set by the Loop system, setmetatable can't be used to the objects.
 But it's easy to provide meta-method for the objects, take the **__call** as an example :

 	class "Person"

 		-- Property
-		property "Name" {
+		property "Name" { Type = System.String, Default = "Anonymous" }
-			Field = "__Name",
-			Type = System.String + nil,
-		}

 		-- Meta-method
 		function __call(self, name)